wordplate/mail/README.md

 ## Installation

-Require the mail package, with Composer, in the root directory of your project.
+Require the package, with Composer, in the root directory of your project.

 ```sh
 composer require wordplate/mail